 This tutorial will walk you through how to calibrate a Project using "Single Factor User-provided Counts."
 This requires using the StreetLight InSight Calibration Feature to scale to estimated counts using your own local traffic count data.
 This is a great tool for any user who wants to get estimated counts rather than our StreetLight Index, learn more about our Index.
 Single Factor Calibration is available for the following project types: Zone Activity Analysis, O-D Analysis, O-D with Middle Filter Analysis, O-D to Preset Geography and Segment Analysis.
 To learn more about how to create a Single Factor Calibrated Project.
 Also, learn more about calibration with StreetLight AADT.

 For this guide, we will go step-by-step to help you set up your Calibrated Project using a Calibration Zone Set that contains your local traffic count data.
 You must start by adding calibration to your Zone Set--before even running a Project in StreetLight InSight.
 Learn more on how to create a Calibrated Zone Set.

 Setting up a Calibration Project with “Single Factor User-provided Counts"

 Step 1: Create your Zone Set.
 Learn more on creating Zone Sets.

-Note: For “Single Factor User-provide Counts”, only Zones added to the Calibration Zone Set that are marked as pass-through and have calibration data will be used.
-Zones that don’t have calibration data or are not pass-through will be ignored during calibration.
+Note: For “Single Factor User-provided Counts”, only Zones added to the Calibration Zone Set that are marked as pass-through and have calibration data will be used.
+Zones that don’t have calibration data or are not marked as pass-through will be ignored during calibration.